 If you’ve ever thought about going to Orlando, you’ve probably started to research how to save money at Disney World.
-There’s no doubt that it can be an expensive experience, but there are plenty of ways to save money.
+There’s no doubt that it can be an expensive experience, but there are plenty of ways to see Disney World on a budget.
 Honestly, going to all the theme parks don’t have to cost you that much as long as you’re smart with your money.
 If you want a rough estimate of costs, check out this post I wrote, but keep reading now for my top tips for saving money at Disney World.

 Check for Disney discounts

 Disney constantly offers Disney World deals that are posted on their special offers page.
 Quite often you’ll find Canadian exclusive discounts that will save you about 20% off the regular price.
 These deals are good for future travel so you can buy your tickets even if you don’t have a set date in mind yet.
 In the past, Disney has offered other discounts on dining packages and hotels so check back often.

 Book additional days